3D Printed Suppressors: A Revolution in the Firearms Industry

 • No ringing in your ears.

-• No toxic gas in your face.
+• No gas in your face.

 • No need to tune your guns to run suppressed.